 Though things between them aren’t always perfect, Kody said that he can’t bring himself to completely abandon any of his wives.
-(Along with Meri and Robyn, he is also “spiritually married” to second and third wives Janelle Brown and Christine Brown.)
+(Along with Meri and Robyn, he also “spiritually married” his second and third wives, Janelle Brown and Christine Brown.)

 “In plural marriage, I don’t feel like I’ve got the right to say, ‘This is over, this is ending,'” he told Us at the time, acknowledging that there’s a “double standard in some senses” in the polygamous community.
 “I feel like [my wives] need to understand that — that they can leave.
 If it’s not working for them, they can leave.
 Nobody’s going to be a prisoner here.”

 Trouble hasn’t only been brewing between him and Meri, however.
 While his family adjusted to the coronavirus pandemic throughout 2020, Kody noticed a “psychic tension” between him and all of his spouses.